Gov. Justice appoints David Jackson as judge for Second Family Court Circuit serving Marshall, Wetzel, and Tyler counties - NewsBreak

 Gov. Justice appoints David Jackson as judge for Second Family Court Circuit serving Marshall, Wetzel, and Tyler counties

-CHARLESTON, WV (LOOTPRESS) – Gov. Jim Justice has appointed David L. Jackson, of Weirton, WV, to the Second Family Court Circuit, which serves Marshall, Wetzel, and Tyler counties.
+CHARLESTON, WV (Hinton News) – Gov. Jim Justice has appointed David L. Jackson, of Glen Dale, WV, to the Second Family Court Circuit, which serves Marshall, Wetzel, and Tyler counties.

 Jackson is set to fill the seat vacated by the resignation of Judge Robert C. Hicks.